 3. The Online Placement Test is not proctored and it is useful to assess lexical and grammatical levels as well as reading comprehension.
 However, the Proficiency Exam is an Oral Comprehension/Production Exam that evaluates both language and content matter (history, econ, social issues in Spain and Latin America).

-For this reason, and to ensure that students do well on the Proficiency Test, students who have taken the online Placement Test and obtain 87 or higher cannot sit for the Proficiency Test unless: a) They take Span 161 or a 200 level course; b) they take the Language Placement Test (also known as the Validation Test) given on campus (not online) during orientation; c) they schedule an interview during which their readiness for the test is evaluated.
+For this reason, and to ensure that students do well on the Proficiency Test, students who have taken the online Placement Test and obtained 87 or higher cannot sit for the Proficiency Test unless: a) They take Span 161 or a 200-level course; b) they take the Language Placement Test (also known as the Validation Test) given on campus (not online) during orientation; c) they schedule an interview during which their readiness for the test is evaluated.

 4. Students who have taken the SAT II in Spanish should determine their level as follows:

 - 200-360 SPAN 003 Introductory Spanish I or Intensive Basic Spanish

 - 370-480 SPAN 004 Introductory Spanish II or Intensive Basic Spanish

 - 490-550 SPAN 021 Intermediate Spanish I or Intensive Intermediate Spanish

 - 560-630 SPAN 022 Intermediate Spanish II or Intensive Intermediate Spanish

 - 640-690 SPAN 101 Advanced Spanish I (Spain in Context) or Intensive Advanced I (Span 111)